sakshamrai101/gymScout/README.md

 🏆 Highlights
 What Makes GymScout Awesome?

-User-Friendly: Simple interface, dynamic filters, and clear navigation.
+- User-Friendly: Simple interface, dynamic filters, and clear navigation.
-Community-Driven: Ratings and reviews make gym hunting a breeze.
+- Community-Driven: Ratings and reviews make gym hunting a breeze.
-Accuracy at Its Core: Using the Haversine formula for real-world distance calculations.
+- Accuracy at Its Core: Using the Haversine formula for real-world distance calculations.
-Fully Deployable: Ready for deployment on platforms like Heroku, Vercel, or Render.

 🖼️ Screenshots